ldionne/cppnow-2013-d2/4_d2/4_usage.md

 <!SLIDE commandline>
-# everything is easier with Boost
+# Everything is easier with Boost

     $ cd ${boost_root}